 7. Corn Syrup

-We all know that corn syrup is bad for our health.
-But did you know this cheap, sweeter-than-sugar sweetener can be food in pet food and treats, too?
+We all know that ingredients like corn syrup are a substance that is bad for our health.
+But did you know this cheap, sweeter-than-sugar sweetener can be food in pet food kibble and treats, too?

 Healthy Alternative: Skip It